ESME String Camp 2022

 *The 30 minute morning warm-up is offered based on student's availability and their attendance are not strictly required for enrollment.

-During the 12:00pm lunch hour students can choose to have lunch served in the campus cafeteria or eat outside of the music building.
 Any empty time slots in between lessons, workshops and classes will be designated as practice sessions.

 A final culmination concert will take place on the afternoon of the last day of camp (July 2nd) that includes all student chamber groups, orchestras and faculty performances.